 Alcohol and drug addictions are damaging for everyone involved.
-Even just one family member abusing substances can impact the whole family and group of friends.
+Even just one family member struggling with substance abuse can impact the whole family and group of friends.
 Frequently, growing up in a household with at least one parent in addiction causes the cycle of addiction to continue over generations.
 Sadly, addiction is more common than ever nowadays.

-In fact, many peoplA harder time dealing with stress and are more likely to marry an alcoholic or abusive partnere are able to recall a memory involving addiction.
-Individuals who were exposed to the effects of addiction at a young aat are the types of family roles in addictionge realise how difficult it can be to grow up in that kind of environment.
+In fact, many people are able to recall a memory involving addiction.
+Individuals who were exposed to the effects of addiction at a young age realise how difficult it can be to grow up in that kind of environment.
 When addiction takes over someone’s life, they tend to become increasingly violent and neglectful the more that they lose control.

 In some situations, children of alcoholics may learn to hide or move out of the way when the parent is drinking in order to avoid the negative consequences that can come with binge drinking.
 The child must either bear the burden or follow their parents’ example.